-In the case of other swaptions and bond options it is the responsibility of the buyer to notify the seller, by expiry date, whether they intend on exercising the option.
+In the case of physically settled on-the-run swaptions, a fallback exercise (as per ISDA Definitions) should apply.
+In the case of other swaptions and bond options it will be the responsibility of the buyer to notify the seller, by expiry date, whether they intend on exercising the option.
 It is good market practice for the seller of a swaption or bond option to call the buyer if at expiry time the seller believes the option to be in-the-money and the buyer has not notified the seller of their intention to exercise the option.

 In the case of swaptions the right of the buyer to exercise the option ceases at 10:00am AEST on the expiry date.
 Note that the expiry time is 10:00am on the date of expiry regardless of when notification of exercise is given.
-Any other expiry time should be indicated when the quote is given, and the transaction documented accordingly.
+Any other expiry time should be indicated when the quote is given.

 For bond options the right of the buyer to exercise the option ceases at 3:00pm AEST on the expiry date.
 Note that the expiry time is 3:00pm on the date of expiry regardless of when notification of exercise is given.
-Any other expiry time should be indicated when the quote is given and the transaction documented accordingly.
+Any other expiry time should be indicated when the quote is given.

-In the interbank market a buyer of an option intending to exercise that option must exercise that option for the full notional value.
-Partial exercise of options is uncommon unless agreed at the time of dealing and the transaction documented accordingly.
+In the interbank market a buyer of an option intending to exercise that option must exercise that option for the full notional value of that option.
+Partial exercise of options is not acceptable unless agreed at the time of dealing.